 Golden Ocean Group (GOGL) Gains As Market Dips: What You Should Know

-Coming into today, shares of the shipping company had lost 25.03% in the past month.
-In that same time, the Transportation sector lost 13.7%, while the S&P 500 lost 9.52%.
+Heading into today, shares of the shipping company had lost 3.66% over the past month, outpacing the Transportation sector's loss of 9.12% and the S&P 500's loss of 4.08% in that time.

-Investors will be hoping for strength from Golden Ocean Group as it approaches its next earnings release.
-Our most recent consensus estimate is calling for quarterly revenue of $172.3 million, down 55.55% from the year-ago period.
+Wall Street will be looking for positivity from Golden Ocean Group as it approaches its next earnings report date.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $172.3 million, down 55.55% from the year-ago period.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.99 per share and revenue of $794.3 million, which would represent changes of -26.02% and -29.97%, respectively, from the prior year.

-Investors should also note any recent changes to analyst estimates for Golden Ocean Group.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Any recent changes to analyst estimates for Golden Ocean Group should also be noted by investors.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.55% lower.
-Golden Ocean Group is currently a Zacks Rank #3 (Hold).
+The Zacks Consensus EPS estimate has moved 9.55% lower within the past month.
+Golden Ocean Group currently has a Zacks Rank of #3 (Hold).

-In terms of valuation, Golden Ocean Group is currently trading at a Forward P/E ratio of 3.7.
-This valuation marks a premium compared to its industry's average Forward P/E of 2.86.
+Looking at its valuation, Golden Ocean Group is holding a Forward P/E ratio of 4.24.
+For comparison, its industry has an average Forward P/E of 3.14, which means Golden Ocean Group is trading at a premium to the group.

 This Little-Known Semiconductor Stock Could Be Your Portfolio’s Hedge Against Inflation